TristanCann/echo-of-strategic-comms-codebase/README.md

 The modules used in this codebase can be installed using:
 `pip install -r requirements.txt`

-The required embedding model can be downloaded using:
+The required Spacy model can be downloaded using:
 `python -m spacy download en_core_web_sm`

 ## data